Manage Scripts

 2. Navigate to and select your Settings file.

 3. Click Open.
-The Settings file is displayed.
-Before you proceed, we recommend you review and make any necessary edits to the Settings file in this window.
+Before you proceed, review and edit the Settings file in this window.
 Click Save to associate this Settings file with your rule script.

 4. The name of the Settings file that is associated with your rule script is shown next to the Settings button.
 Click Settings to view the contents of your settings file at any time.

-You can click Delete Settings at any time if you want to clear the Settings window.
+You can click Delete Settings at any time to clear the Settings window.
 Importing a new script overwrites the existing one.

 After you associate a settings (*.json) file with a rule script (*.ps1), it is always associated with that rule script wherever you use it.
 For example, if you associate a settings file with a rule script for an Application Rule and select the same rule script in an On-Demand Application Rule, the same settings file is used.
 Changes to the settings or rule script file in either location are applied wherever it's used.